-- The Home tab contains important announcements and quick access to e-mail. - The Course Info tab links you to the Academic Service Menu & D2L. - Account Info tab links you to your tuition balance and other information. - Other tabs, such as Library and Student Resources link you to other great online tools.
+- The Home tab contains important announcements and quick access to a mail - The Course Info tab links you to the Academic Service (Banner Self Service) Menu & D2L. - Account Info tab links you to your tuition balance and other information. - Other tabs, such as Library and Student Info, link you to other great online tools.